ItayAbuhazera/OverparameterizationProject/README.md

    jupyter notebook
    ```

-   Then, open `Train and Plot.ipynb`.
+   Then, open `cnn_loss_generalization_OML_19488.ipynb` or  `Train and Plot.ipynb`.

 5. **Dataset Preparation**:
    You don't need to manually download any dataset.
 The CIFAR-10 dataset will be automatically downloaded during the execution of the code.
 The notebook will further process and extract a subset containing the following classes: 'car', 'frog', 'horse', and 'ship'.

 6. **Run the Notebook**:
-   Follow the instructions in the notebook to execute the training and plotting of the results.
+   Simply run the cells of the notebook.
 The notebook is designed to demonstrate the double descent phenomenon with varying model sizes.

 For a full discussion on the challenges and significance of the project, refer to the `report.pdf` file.